OUR philosophy is developed and updated yearly through consultation with educators, children and families.

 How to Enrol

-- Recognise that each child is unique and irrespective of gender, culture and ability they should be treated with respect and dignity.
+- recognise that each child is unique and irrespective of gender, culture or ability, they should be treated with respect and dignity;

-- Acknowledge that children come from diverse backgrounds and bring unique strengths, experience and understanding of their world.
+- acknowledge that children come from diverse backgrounds and bring unique strengths, experiences and understandings of their world;

-- Support, challenge, extend and encourage all children’s learning and development, so that children see themselves as capable, competent and able to meet the challenges, successes and joy of life and learning.
+- support, challenge, extend and encourage all children’s learning and development, so that children see themselves as capable, competent and able to meet the challenges, successes and joys of life and learning; and

 In relation to our families, we believe it is important to:

-- Value and recognise diversity, we recognise that each family brings their unique culture, values and beliefs and that acknowledging similarities and differences helps build and strengthen relationships.
+- value and recognise diversity; we recognise that each family brings their unique culture, values and beliefs and that acknowledging similarities and differences helps build and strengthen relationships; and

-- To recognise that children’s experience and association within the family group is part of their total learning and therefore actively support and encourage, continued parent involvement and open and reciprocal communication.
+- recognise that children’s experience and association within the family group is part of their total learning and, therefore, actively support and encourage continued parent involvement including open and reciprocal communication.

 How to Enrol

-- That the early years learning Framework, Building waterfalls curriculum and the National Quality standard are embedded into our daily practice.
+- that the Early Years Learning Framework, Queensland Kindergarten Learning Guidelines and the National Quality Standards are imbedded into our daily practice;

-- To encourage respectful and socially just practices and advocate for the right of children.
+- to encourage respectful and socially just practices, and advocate for the rights of all children;

-- Promote, support and value ongoing professional development and reflective practices.
+- to promote, support and value ongoing professional development and reflective practices; and